logbyjungle/ReverendTranslated/README.md

 The objective to be reached is spreading *Gu Zhen Ren*'s work across the globe by making sure everyone can read it

-As of now the project is still not really made to be used:
-1. the site lacks a good UI
-2. the requests arent handled in parallel due to selenium's limitations, this means that the entire way the project work will have to be revolutionized
-3. there might be a bunch of issues with the translation, since the project is made for everyone it is right that those who find errors in the translation and want to fix the issue must be able to do so

 > ***TODO***
-> add a loading page
-> add a check to see if the source or translation is less than 500 characters(or another way to check if it was unsuccessful)
-> implement github actions(deploy containers and tests if requests work, publish to docker and add docker compose to releases)
+> implement github actions: deploy containers and tests if requests work
-> implement security features(protection from ddos)
+> implement security features: protection from ddos,fail2ban,modsecurity...
 > add github badges
-> make the docker container avaiable easily
 > make dark/light mode and buttons get activated as soon as the page starts loading
+> make it so that cloning the repo is done inside the docker compose file, and that by picking the commit it becomes the release
+> make chapters sources always avaiable
+> make it possible to get translation from the original chinese version

 *This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.
 The translated text of *Reverend Insanity* included or produced by this project is **unauthorized and copyrighted** by the original author and publisher.